Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 - However, my mom and uncle split the other duties based on their likes and strengths.

-- Her brother would provide respite while my aunt went out with my mom.
+- My uncle would provide respite while my aunt went out with my mom.

-- My brothers and dad would fix things or help as needed for basic maintenance and cleaning, and even pet care!
+- My brothers and dad would fix things or help with basic maintenance, cleaning, and even pet care!

-- I live 8 hours away but offered ongoing coordination, education, and encouragement.
+- I live 8 hours away but provided ongoing coordination, teaching, and encouragement.

 2 Get Out of the House